top of page

 Our History

-The Chorale begins its 27th season in Fall of 2023, it’s 22nd under Director of Chorale Activities, Bradley T. Barrett.
-This season promises to be another thrilling one for the Chorale, as we travel to New York City in March of 2023 to perform at Carnegie Hall!
+The Chorale begins its 28th season in Fall of 2024, it’s 23rd season under Director of Chorale Activities, Bradley T. Barrett.

 In 1996, singers came together to participate in the 200-voice Freedom Festival Chorus under Cedar Rapids conductor Charles Ashford.
-This event sparked the joy of choral music in several singers, and in September of 1997, they met with other friends and singers to discuss reprising a group that sang together years earlier on a singing tour of Europe.
-It was at this meeting they decided to create The New Midwest Chorale.
+This event sparked the joy of choral music in several singers.
+In September of 1997, they met with other friends and singers to discuss reprising a group that sang together years earlier on a singing tour of Europe.
+It was at this meeting that they decided to create The New Midwest Chorale.

 The group used word of mouth and a short piece in the newspaper to announce auditions, and The New Midwest Choral began their first rehearsals under the direction of Charles Ashford.
 Their debut performance took place in January 1998 at McKinley Middle School.